burn-research/reduced-order-modelling/rom-techniques/README.md

 The main methods that are implemented in this repository are presented below.

-The techniques presented here can be applied globally (on the entire data set at once) or locally (on portions of the entire data set).
+The techniques implemented here can be applied *globally* (on the entire data set at once) or *locally* (on portions of the entire data set).
 In order to use the local variants, data set has to be first partitioned into local clusters, for instance using any of the [clustering](https://github.com/burn-research/reduced-order-modelling/tree/master/clustering) techniques available in this repository.

 ## Principal Component Analysis